Skip to main content

 Proof of concept, single teamAPI key (inferenceFoundryApiKey)No (shared key)A long-lived secret distributed in the managed profile.
 Simplest to start.

-Broad rollout with per-user identityIn-app Entra ID sign-in (inferenceFoundryTenantId, inferenceFoundryClientId)YesUsers sign in with their Entra ID account inside the app via device code.
-Requires app version 1.8555 or later.
+Broad rollout with per-user identityIn-app Entra ID sign-in (inferenceFoundryTenantId, inferenceFoundryClientId, inferenceFoundryAuthFlow)YesUsers sign in with their Entra ID account inside the app, through a device code or the system browser.
+The device-code flow requires app version 1.9255.0 or later; the browser flow requires app version 1.19367.0 or later.

 Set up Azure